mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

 If your hash table has a small number of buckets compared to the number of item records, then each bucket will have a large number of item records:

 -  For a lookup of an existing item, on average mIRC will have to iterate over 50% of the bucket entries before locating the one you want
--  If you try to find a non-existent item, mIRC will need to iterate over the whole bucket list before determining that the item doesn’t exist.
+-  If you try to find a non-existent item, mIRC will need to iterate over the whole bucket list before determining that the item doesn't exist.

 As you might imagine, mIRC iterating over a large number of hash table entries to find the item needed is CPU intensive and mIRC might start to feel unresponsive.

-So for look-ups by item name, the best performance will be achieved when mIRC’s hashing algorithm points to a bucket with a single table entry (or failing that - a small number of entries).
+So for look-ups by item name, the best performance will be achieved when mIRC's hashing algorithm points to a bucket with a single table entry (or failing that - a small number of entries).
 Worst case scenario is if your hash table has only a single bucket, then all entries are stored in a single linked-list and every look-up needs to be iterated.
 On the other hand, if you have a large number of bucket (much greater than the number of items in the hash table), then the likelihood is that every item will be stored in its own bucket, so the hash function will take you to a bucket with a single entry, and no iteration will be needed to find the item.
-101 buckets was recommended for 79 items because it’s unlikely that picking 79 random numbers in the range 1-79 would have each number chosen only 1 time, but choosing 79 random numbers in the range 1-101 is much less likely that any number would be chosen more than 1 time.
+101 buckets was recommended for 79 items because it's unlikely that picking 79 random numbers in the range 1-79 would have each number chosen only 1 time, but choosing 79 random numbers in the range 1-101 is much less likely that any number would be chosen more than 1 time.

 All that said, even with a large number of buckets, you cannot guarantee that every item in the table will have a unique hash / bucket number.
 As an analogy, consider a class of 30 students.
 What is the probability that all students have birthdays on different days of the year?
 This is equivalent to asking whether a hash table with 365 buckets and 30 entries will have every entry using a different bucket.
 It turns out that in a class of 30 students there is significantly more than 50% probability that at least two students will share a birthday - indeed it only takes 23 students for the probability to be more than 50%.
 This seems weird - but for the mathematically inclined, the probability can be calculated by determining what the probability is that M students have all different birthdays: